magore/hp85disk/README.md

   * *aptitude --with-recommends install minicom avr-libc avra avrdude avrdude-doc avrp binutils-avr gcc-avr gdb-avr*
   * pip install pyserial

-## Compiling AVR and standlone LIF tools
+## Compiling AVR code and stand alone LIF tools
+  * Please update BAUD, PORT, BOARD, PPR_REVERSE_BITS and RTC_SUPPORT for your platform
+    * BOARD is the version of the hardware
+      * 1 = original github design
+        * also set PPR_REVERSE_BITS=0
+      * 2 = new hardware design with GPIB bus buffers
+    * PPR_REVERSE_BITS
+      * 0 = original github design
+      * 1 = cirrently needed for V2 hardware in development
+    * RTC_SUPPORT
+      * You have a DS1307 command compatible RTC chip - the DS3231 is the 3.3V version
+        * This will time stamp plot files and add time stamps inside lif images
+    * BAUD is the serial BAUD rate used to communicate with the emulator interface
+    * PORT is the serial PORT device name used to communicate with the emulator interface
   * *make clean*
   * *make*

-## Flashing AVR Firmware
+## Flashing the firmware to the AVR with avrdude and programmer
+  * Note: JTAG is disabled so we can use port C bits to control the GPIB drivers
-  * You will need and AVR programmer supported by avrdude (avrdude is part of avrtools installed in last step)
+  * You will need and AVR programmer supported by avrdude (part of avrtools)
     * I am using atmelice_isp but the [Makefile](Makefile) as example for:
     * *avrispmkII atmelice atmelice_dw atmelice_isp atmelice_pdi*
-  * make flash

-## Flashing the firmware to the AVR with avrdude and programmer
-  * *make flash*
-    * This will use *avrdude* with the new low cost Atmel ICE programmer.
     * If you wish to another programmer then update the "flash" avrdude command line in the [Makefile](Makefile).
     * There is an example with the AVR mkii programmer as well.
+  * *make flash*
+    * This will use *avrdude* to flash the firfmware
+    * NOTE: When finished *make* will call call shell script to launch a terminal program for debugging
+      * These scripts are called *miniterm* or *term* in the project folder
+      * They expect a baud rate and device name as an option.
+See: [Makefile](Makefile)

 ## Building Doxygen documentation for the project - optional
   * *aptitude install --with-recommends doxygen doxygen-doc doxygen-gui doxygen-latex*
   * *If you omit this you will have to update the [Makefile](Makefile) to omit the steps*

 ___

 ## Using the emulator with examples
    * See [sdcard.cfg](sdcard/sdcard.cfg) for configuration settings and setting and documentation.